ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 Exit the UTop toplevel in the same way, by typing Control-D or `exit 0;;`.

-The in-browser playground [TryOCaml](http://try.ocamlpro.com) has a similar interface, making it easy to write your first OCaml expressions without installing anything.
+You can type or copy/paste the code examples into `ocaml` or `utop`.

-We typed the above examples by hand, but they can also be copied/pasted into `ocaml`, `utop`, or TryOCaml.
-Alternatively, we can create a file, save it with the .ml extension, and load its contents directly with the `#use` directive:
+Alternatively, you can create a file, save it with the `.ml` extension, and load its contents into the toplevel with the `#use` directive:

 ```console
 $ ocaml